 • Specialized work experiences with infants, toddlers, young children, and families

 • Educational level attained, coursework or degree(s) earned

 • Specialized in-service training experiences and conferences attended

 The EASy prompts for all required information.
 Candidates may access EASy anytime day or night.
-Candidates communicate with his/her endorsement Advisor via an internal communication system in EASy or may email for review and feedback before submitting to KAIMH for review.
+Candidates communicate with his/her endorsement coordinator via an internal communication system in EASy or may email for review and feedback before submitting to KAIMH for review.

 Specialized Work Experiences: Candidates provide a list of paid work experiences with and/or related to infants, toddlers, young children and their caregivers, as specified at each level.
 Candidates include a detailed description of the responsibilities as well as the name of the direct supervisor.

 Educational Level Attained: Candidates list all formal educational programs and/or degrees from both undergraduate and graduate work.
 Candidate includes sealed official transcripts from each college or university attended in the professional portfolio packet.

 Specialized In-service Training Experiences and Conferences: A minimum of 30 clock hours of specialized in-service training experiences are required at all categories of endorsement.
 Please be aware that in-service training is one of the ways that an applicant can meet required competencies.
 If an endorsement applicant has not had course work at the undergraduate or graduate level that is specifically related to the competencies, he/she may find that more than 30 hours are necessary to fill in any competency gaps.